China General Omnibus Company

 Leaving the house

-Waking up to the sounds of birds in the surrounding garden, at the very end of a quite lane was practically like living in Old Shanghai.
+Waking up to the sounds of birds in the surrounding garden, at the very end of a quiet lane felt like living in Old Shanghai.
 Although we shared the house with 4 -5 neighbors (including some really evil ones), we had a 2 bedroom apartment in an old house, with most of the original doors, ceilings and windows.
 This apartment was just like a time machine and having taken it empty, we filled it slowly but surely with lot’s of Old Shanghai treasures found here and there.

 sculpture Anting lu